TUDelft-PRIME-Books/Linear-Algebra/Chapter3/LUdecomp.md

 In this section we describe what can be said regarding $LU$ decompositions for non-square matrices, and present a 'workaround' for matrices for which there is no top-down row reduction to echelon form.

-We start with an example to show that not much changes if we apply the algorithm of {prf:ref}`Alg:LUdecomp:LUalgorithm` to non-square matrices.
+We start with an example to show that not much changes if we apply  {prf:ref}`Alg:LUdecomp:LUalgorithm` to non-square matrices.

 ::::::{prf:example}
 :label: Ex:LUdecomp:Nonsquare